WOLFCAD/NAWCAD-WOLF-VR-TOURS/README.md

     - MainCamera prefab x2

 # Streaming Assets
+The Video Sphere is the main streaming asset used in playing video throughout the tour.
+To add a video to this prefab

   The Video Render is placed in the second psv4 prefab under its Photo Gimbal componet.
 This used when video needs to be rendered instead of a photosphere.
 The video you want to play can then be attached to the video render.
 You cannot attach video directly to the psv4 asset.

 # Teleport System